 And thanks to the magic of a pressure cooker, you can make these dry beans from start to finish in under an hour!
 There are so many ways to use these black beans.
 You can serve them over rice… you can add them to burritos, quesadillas, enchiladas, or taco salads… or you can serve them with a poached egg topped with chopped tomatoes, avocado, and scallions.

 This recipe makes a lot of beans, but you can easily freeze the extra cooked beans and defrost them for later use.

 Hey there, I’m Heather K. Jones.
-I’m a registered dietitian, the nutrition consultant for Skinnytaste, and the founder of Smaller Size Bigger Life, an online coaching program for women who struggle with emotional eating, overeating, or body image issues (click here to find out more about my free weight loss class releasing April 1st).
+I’m a registered dietitian, the nutrition consultant for Skinnytaste, and the founder of Feel Better Eat Better, an online coaching program for women who struggle with emotional eating, overeating, or body image issues.

 I’m so excited to share this recipe today (thank you, Gina!), because last month my husband and I eloped! … in the snow! … in Montana at the beautiful Ranch at Rock Creek.
 The food at the ranch was phenomenal, and these delicious black beans are no exception.

 - Instant Pot Brown Sugar Baked Beans

 - Mediterranean Bean Salad

 - Kosher salt